shimondoodkin/nodejscoil-shared-code/README.md

-This is a place for users to share examples each example or use case in a seperate folder.
+This is a place for users to share examples

+put each example or use case in a seperate folder.

 feel free to fork and add